 - Make sure that no DHCP servers are running in the private network. - Disable the USB Ethernet interface in BIOS for all nodes in the cluster. - Make sure that there are at least two private and two or more public links between cluster nodes. - Connect the Fibre Channel cable before installing Veritas Access on any node in the cluster. - Prepare one public IP address for each cluster node.
-This IP address is used by the installer, so it should not be in the public or virtual IP pool that is used for the Veritas Access cluster later.
+This IP address is used by the installer, and it will be reused as one of the public interface physical IP addresses after configuration. - Configure the newly prepared IP on the public NIC and in the network config file, /etc/sysconfig/network-scripts/ifcfg-XX to make it as persistent.
+For example: